 Activities, leadership and initiative

-A long-term commitment to activities that demonstrate initiative and leadership are important to many colleges.
+A long-term commitment to activities - whether your activity is sports, debate club, science team, etc - demonstrates initiative and leadership, skills which are important to many colleges.

 A steady commitment to a public service organization is more valuable than a short-time volunteer position.